-Identification procedures for intellectually gifted and academically talented (TAG) students are fully implemented, and programs/services are available for the District-identified TAG students in Kindergarten through Grade 12.
-Students are identified as TAG through the collection and use multiple modes and methods of qualitative and quantitative evidence to allow appropriate members of a student's identification team to decide about the identification and eligibility of the students for talented and gifted services, supports, and/or programs; with no single test or piece of evidence eliminating a student from eligibility.
-The District has a written plan for TAG programs and services in accordance with OAR 581.22.2500.
-Questions about the TAG program, including the identification process, definitions, the District's TAG Programs and Services Plan, state requirements, and parental rights, may be directed to the child's classroom teacher, the school TAG liaison, the school principal, and/or the District's TAG Director.
-The address of the District's TAG website is https://www.hsd.k12.or.us/tag.
+Identification procedures for intellectually gifted and academically talented (TAG) students are fully implemented, and programs and services are available for the District-identified TAG students in Kindergarten through 12th grade.
+Students are identified as TAG through the collection and careful review of a variety of information including parental referrals, Grade 2 Cognitive Abilities Test results, and state test results for students in grades 3-12, parent and teacher observations, and student input.
+A student may be identified as TAG in one or more of the following categories: Intellectually Gifted, Academically Talented in Reading or Math, or Potential to Perform.
+The District has a written plan for TAG programs and services in accordance with OAR 581.22.1330.
+Questions about the TAG program, including the identification process, definitions, the District's TAG Programs and Services Plan, state requirements, and parental rights, may be directed to your child's teacher, our school's TAG liaison, our Principal, and/or our District's TAG Director.
+More information can be found on the District's TAG website.